Advanced Video Coding: Hardware

 Because H.264 encoding and decoding require significant computational power for specific arithmetic operations, software implementations running on general-purpose CPUs are typically less power-efficient.
-However, consumer-grade CPUs with 6 or 8 cores since around 2016, and quad-core general-purpose x86 CPUs as of January 2020 have sufficient computation power to perform real-time SD and HD encoding.
+However, consumer-grade CPUs with 6 or 8 cores since around 2016, and quad-core general-purpose x86 CPUs as of January 2020, have sufficient computational power to perform real-time SD and HD encoding.
 Compression efficiency depends on video algorithmic implementations, not on whether hardware or software implementation is used.
-Therefore, the difference between hardware and software based implementation is more on power-efficiency, flexibility and cost.
-To improve the power efficiency and reduce hardware form-factor, special-purpose hardware may be employed, either for the complete encoding or decoding process, or for acceleration assistance within a CPU-controlled environment.
+Therefore, the difference between hardware- and software-based implementations is more on power efficiency, flexibility and cost.
+To improve power efficiency and reduce size, special-purpose hardware may be employed, either for the complete encoding or decoding process, or for acceleration assistance within a CPU-controlled environment.

-CPU based solutions are known to be much more flexible, particularly when encoding must be done concurrently in multiple formats, multiple bit rates and resolutions (multi-screen video), and possibly with additional features on container format support, advanced integrated advertising features, etc. CPU based software solution generally makes it much easier to load balance multiple concurrent encoding sessions within the same CPU.
+CPU-based solutions are known to be much more flexible, particularly when encoding must be done concurrently in multiple formats, multiple bit rates and resolutions (multi-screen video), and possibly with additional features such as container format support, advanced integrated advertising features, etc. CPU-based software solutions generally make it much easier to load balance multiple concurrent encoding sessions within the same CPU.

 The 2nd generation Intel "Sandy Bridge" Core i3/i5/i7 processors introduced at the January 2011 CES (Consumer Electronics Show) offer an on-chip hardware full HD H.264 encoder, known as Intel Quick Sync Video.

 A hardware H.264 encoder can be an ASIC or an FPGA.

 ASIC encoders with H.264 encoder functionality are available from many different semiconductor companies, but the core design used in the ASIC is typically licensed from one of a few companies such as Chips&Media, Allegro DVT, On2 (formerly Hantro, acquired by Google), Imagination Technologies, NGCodec.
 Some companies have both FPGA and ASIC product offerings.

 Texas Instruments manufactures a line of ARM + DSP cores that perform DSP H.264 BP encoding 1080p at 30 fps.
 This permits flexibility with respect to codecs (which are implemented as highly optimized DSP code) while being more efficient than software on a generic CPU.